 Best for: coaches who want maximum portability and may move between corporate and spiritual coaching.

 A Level 2 ICF program gives you 125+ training hours and a clean path to PCC credentialing.
-Spiritual depth varies, pick a Level 2 program with at least one faculty member who explicitly works contemplatively or somatically, otherwise the "spiritual" part will be your homework, not theirs.
+Established names in this band, as of 2026, include iPEC (Institute for Professional Excellence in Coaching), Co-Active Training Institute (CTI), and Newfield Network.
+All three have run for 15+ years and produce credentialed coaches employers recognise.
+Spiritual depth varies across programs and across faculty within them: pick a Level 2 program with at least one faculty member who explicitly works contemplatively or somatically, otherwise the "spiritual" part will be your homework, not theirs.

 3. Lineage-based contemplative programs (Hakomi, Hendricks, Diamond Approach)